karuppiah7890/easy-pdf-merge/README.md

 easy-pdf-merge is a node module to merge multiple PDFs into a single PDF easily.
 This module uses [Apache PDFBox Library 2.0.1](http://pdfbox.apache.org).
 No special softwares are required for the module to run.
 But Java 6 or higher must be present.

+This project is currently NOT MAINTAINED.
+Contributions through PRs are welcome.
+I will try to add a contributing guide.
+If you benefit from this project, buy me a cup of coffee by donating through [Paypal](https://www.paypal.me/karuppiah7890/10)

 Currently only callback style is supported.
 That is only Async functions are supported.

 ## Usage :